 - Co-counsel for the holocaust victim in the Supreme Court’s 6-3 decision in Altmann v.
 Republic of Austria, 541 U.S. 677 (2004)

 - Adjunct and Associate Professor: Georgetown Law Center, 1972-1976;

 - Associate Professor: Loyola University of Los Angeles Law School, 1976-1979.

-- Currently serving on the Board of Governors for the University of Haifa (Israel) and a Director and/or General Counsel for multiple non-profit entities.
+- Member of the Board of Governors for the University of Haifa (Israel).

-Mr. Burris lives with his wife of fifty-four (54) years, artist Patricia Ann Burris, in Santa Monica, California.
+Mr. Burris lives with his wife of fifty-four (54) years, Patricia Ann Burris, a professional artist and art teacher, in Santa Monica, California.
 They have two grown children, Darren Robert Burris, a computer company executive, who lives in Venice, California and Tamar Alisa Burris, a writer and educational program planner, who lives in Arcata, California.
 They have three grandchildren, Reef Burris and Sierra Fino, of Venice, California and Raiden Moorehead of Arcata, California.

 - Georgetown University Law Center

 - Vanderbilt Law

 - Texas Tech Univ.
 School of Law

 - Texas A&M Law School